 Another way to tell if the bike is running too lean, just by riding it, is the idle hangs.
 This means that when you let go of the throttle, the RPMs do not drop immediately as you would expect.
 Instead, it “hangs” slightly on higher RPMs.
 The bike may use several seconds to get itself back down to idle.

-- Start by taking the ATV for a spin to get it up to operating temperature.
+- Start by taking a quick ride to get the ATV up to operating temperature.

-- Then remove the spark plug to clean it.
+- Then remove the spark plug or plugs to clean them.
 Use a copper wire brush and a rag to get it completely clean.
-Be careful not to bend the metal arch as this will damage the plug.
+Be careful not to bend the metal arch, which will damage the plug.

-- Reinstall the spark plug and go for a short ride of only a couple of hundred meters on full throttle.
+- Reinstall the spark plug and go for a short ride of only a few hundred meters on full throttle.
 Ideally, this should be done uphill to add even more load.

 - Stop and remove the spark plug.
 Use a glove and be careful; it is scorching hot!

 - Inspect the plug.
-If the bike runs too lean, you should see a white-ish color on the tip of the plug, and there should be no visible moisture (oil or gas).
-If the bike runs extremely lean, you will notice the tip of the plug starting to melt.
+If the bike runs too lean, you should see a whiteish color on the tip of the plug and no visible moisture (oil or gas).
+If the bike runs extremely lean, the plug’s tip starts to melt.
 On the other hand, if the plug is slightly wet but otherwise clean, your settings are likely okay.
 The color should be grey to brownish with little zoot.

-So you’ve determined that the bike is running a bit on the lean side.
-If the bike is otherwise stock, you should start by cleaning the carburetor to eliminate the chance of a plugged or partially plugged jet.
+So you’ve determined that the engine is running on the lean side.
+If the ATV is otherwise stock, you should start by cleaning the carburetor to eliminate the chance of a plugged or partially plugged jet.

 Remove each jet to clean them individually.
-Use spray cleaner, a copper brush, and compressed air to make sure they are completely open.
-Soaking them in a cleanser is often not enough to get a good result cleaning the tiny passages, especially for the pilot jets.
+Use spray cleaner, a copper brush, and compressed air to ensure they are entirely open.
+Soaking them in a cleanser is often insufficient to get a good result in cleaning the tiny passages, especially for the pilot jets.

 Dirty pilot jets would also cause lean idle problems.

-If you’ve determined that the jets are clean, you may need to change them up a size or two to allow a higher flow of fuel.
+If you’ve determined that the jets are clean, you may need to change them up a size or two to allow a higher fuel flow.

 Be aware that many ATVs run a bit lean from the factory.
-They are set up like this on purpose to meet some of the emission standards.
+They are set up like this to meet emission standards.

-Damaged vacuum lines will also make the bike running lean.
-These are easy to visually inspect, as well as fast and cheap to replace.
+Damaged vacuum lines will also make the engine run lean.
+These are easy to visually inspect and fast and cheap to replace.

-The exhaust valves inside your engine have the important job of closing when ignition happens, then opening to let the exhaust gasses out on the next stroke.
-This process happens continuously at high speed when the engine is running.
+The exhaust valves inside your engine close when ignition happens, then open to let the exhaust gasses out on the next stroke.
+This process occurs continuously at high speed when the engine is running.

 Over time, carbon residue may build up on the valve head, making for an un-tight seal.
-This will allow hot air and flames from the explosion to exit through the gap when the valve is supposed to be completely closed.
+This will allow hot air and flames from the explosion to exit through the gap when the valve is supposed to be closed entirely.

-The same is true if the valve is (significantly) poorly adjusted or even damaged, making it not close the exhaust port completely when it should.
+The same applies if the valve is (significantly) out of adjustment or even damaged, making it not close the exhaust port completely when it should.

-Both of these issues require the cylinder head to come off for inspection, adjustment or cleaning.
-If an oil-change freaks you out, now would be a good time to give your mechanic a call.
+These issues require the cylinder head to come off for inspection, adjustment, or cleaning.
+If the thought of an oil change freaks you out, now would be a good time to call your mechanic.

-To test if your valves are good, you can try performing a compression test.
-The compression should be lower than manufacturer specs.
+You can try performing a compression test to test if your valves are good.
+The compression should be lower than the manufacturer’s specs.

 An even more accurate way is to perform a so-called leak-down test.

-Exhaust leaking before it exits the system will result in a lower back pressure, which may cause the bike to run hot.
+Exhaust leaking before it exits the system will reduce back pressure, which may cause the bike to run hot.

 Look for loose clamps, damaged donut gaskets, or even holes or cracks in the pipe.
 Repair or refit to see if this improves things.